What if I go on vacation and can’t pick up my vegetables that week?

 What types of vegetables do you grow?

 We grow over 40 different types of vegetables and each year try out a few new items, just for fun!
 Last year some of our new items were shishito peppers and cucamelons.
-Some of the items we grow regularly are: potatoes, asparagus, rhubarb, peppers, strawberries, carrots, beets, cauliflower, basil, tomatoes, eggplants, raspberries, cabbage, napa, bok choi, kale, rainbow chard, onions, leeks, broccoli, butternut squash, delicata squash, zucchini, patty pans, jerusalem artichokes, radish, green onion, parsley, spinach, lettuce, arugula, and many more.
+Some of the items we grow regularly are: potatoes, asparagus, rhubarb, peppers, strawberries, carrots, beets, cauliflower, basil, tomatoes, eggplants, raspberries, cabbage, napa, bok choi, kale, rainbow chard, onions, leeks, broccoli, butternut squash, delicata squash, zucchini, jerusalem artichokes, radish, green onion, parsley, spinach, lettuce, arugula, and many more.
 We occasionally include an item from a neighbouring farm (organic) if there is something special that we don't grow, to ensure our members have a good variety in each basket.

 How many vegetables do I get in each basket?